JohnMartincic/CS223-Final/README.md

 # CS223-Final
-Final Project for CS-223 Coading in C
+Final Project for CS-223 Codeing in C